-Ariesian Prince Olive, tired of the suffocating extra protection he has received from increased security due to the assassination attempt on his life, has snuck away from the watchful eyes of his royal guards Trystan and Alexander.
-He has escaped to a conductor store owned by a woman named Marta whom he knows well.
-His head has been aching since the attempt, and he has been hearing things.
-But he does not care.
+Ariesian Prince Olive, tired of the suffocating extra protection he had received from increased security due to the assassination attempt on his life, snuck away from the watchful eyes of his royal guards Trystan and Alexander.
+He escaped to a conductor store owned by a woman named Marta whom he knew well.
+His head had been aching since the attempt, and he had been hearing things.
+But he did not care.

 He dozed off, but not before speaking with a ghost–or perhaps an illusion–of his sister who died six years prior.
 A strange young man entered the store just as he fell asleep.